-- An error message will display indicating that the maximum has been exceeded.
+- An error message will display indicating that the maximum number has been exceeded.

-- You’ll need to refine your search criteria/be more specific with your input to produce a smaller number of results.
+- You’ll need to refine your search criteria/be more specific with your details to receive less results.

-The title browse list will display all titles that match your street address input, along with the following additional information:
+The title browse list will display all titles that match your street address, along with the following:

 - title reference, status and description